Agent trust scoring, wallet dual scoring, sybil detection, and on-chain oracle. Every score shows its math.

 If most reviewers are established wallets with real history, the score goes up.
 If most reviewers are low-history wallets created shortly before reviewing, the score goes down.
 Wallets with zero transaction history ("ghost reviewers") receive an additional downward adjustment; a wallet that has never transacted on-chain is a stronger negative signal than one that is simply young.
 This step determines whether the review data is credible enough to count.

-A minimum number of reviews is required before wallet analysis activates.
-Agents with very few reviews are scored on ownership signals only.
+A minimum of 5 reviews is required before wallet analysis activates.
+Agents with fewer reviews are scored on ownership signals only.

 This step only fires when Step 1 determines the reviewers are credible.
 If the majority of reviewing wallets are low-history, review content is discounted entirely; the volume of reviews can even become a penalty rather than a bonus.